oracle-livelabs/security/accessgovernancee2e/create-ag-group-policies/create-ag-group-policies.md

 ## Task 1: Create AG Group

+1. Login to the OCI console Identity Domain: ag-domain as the Identity Domain Administrator.

 1. In the OCI console, click the Navigation Menu icon in the top left corner to display the *Navigation menu.* Click *Identity and Security* in the *Navigation menu*.
 Select *Domains* from the list of products.

     ![Navigate to Domains](images/navigate-select-domain.png)